ARRIVAL FIELD

 KODEX

-The manual memory of the Field — what stays readable over time.
+The manual memory of the Field — what remains readable over time.

 Essy Carry